kusuriya/kusuriya.github.io/_posts/2017-01-24-PowerShell-DSC-Cryptic.md

     - DSC
 ---

-# PowerShell and the cryptic error message!
+# PowerShell DSC and the cryptic error message!

 DSC is a great idea that is still in the process of being completely baked out in windows.
 As such there are still a few quirks and issues, one of them being error messages.